 Panther Hollow Watershed at a glance

 This 300-acre watershed includes parts of Squirrel Hill, Oakland and Schenley Park.
-It has a number of unique features:
+It has a number of unique features, including:

 - Two of the last remaining above-ground streams in Pittsburgh

-- Thousands of people live, work and play in this popular area
+- Thousands of residents who live, work and play

 - 72 forested acres that greatly aid the frequently flooded sewershed